Toggle Side Panel

 “How to Use Compost in Grazing Systems: Dairy Beef Sheep — Tony Evans, Camperdown Compost”

-This webinar featured Tony Evans from Camp Gadarn Compost discussing composting practices and regenerative farming systems with Helen and Hugo Dizzler from Farming Secrets.
-Tony shared his 28-year journey in composting, beginning with his first meeting with Elaine Ingham in 1998, and explained the differences between compost teas and extracts, noting that extracts are more stable and replicable than teas.
+This webinar featured Tony Evans from Camperdown Compost discussing composting practices and regenerative farming systems with Helen and Hugo Disler from Farming Secrets.
+Tony shares his 28-year journey in composting, beginning with his first meeting with Elaine Ingham in 1998, and explains the differences between compost teas and extracts, noting that extracts are more stable and replicable than teas.

-Tony discussed the economic benefits of compost, highlighting that their compost sells for $20 per tonne compared to $215 ex-yard for local products, and shared the success story of dairy farmers who formed a co-op to sell milk produced using compost-based practices.
-The webinar covered practical aspects including composting timelines, temperature requirements, and the importance of proper drainage and sulfate management when implementing compost systems.
+Tony discusses the economic benefits of compost, highlighting that their compost sells for $20 per tonne compared to $215 ex-yard for local products, and shares the success story of dairy farmers who formed a co-op to sell milk produced using compost-based practices.
+The webinar covers practical aspects, including composting timelines, temperature requirements, and the importance of proper drainage and sulfate management when implementing compost systems.

-Tony also addressed questions about using invasive weeds in compost and the regulatory considerations for using brewery waste, emphasizing the need to consult with EPA authorities before proceeding with industrial waste materials.
+Tony also addresses questions about using invasive weeds in compost and the regulatory considerations for using brewery waste, emphasizing the need to consult with authorities before proceeding with industrial waste materials.

 Chapter Highlights: